apache/incubator-hugegraph-doc/content/en/docs/clients/gremlin-console.md

 ==>Configured localhost/127.0.0.1:8182
 ```

-After a successful connection, if the sample graph `example.groovy` is imported during the startup of HugeGraphServer, you can directly perform queries in the console.
+After a successful connection, if the sample graph `example.groovy` is imported during the startup of HugeGraph-Server, you can directly perform queries in the console.

 ```groovy
 gremlin> :> hugegraph.traversal().V()